Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/testing/unit-testing.md

 Copy the following commands from 2-7 in order to run the tests.
 Note: The following npm installs only need to be run once each.
 1. Have node installed on your machine
-2. cd storybuilder/Backend
-3. npm install
-4. cd ..
-5. cd test
-6. npm install
-7. npm test
+2. npm run setup
+3. npm run test:b for test or npm run test:bc for test and coverage

 ## Automatic Testing
 The above commands are run, and node is installed each time a pull request is created to main and when code is pushed to main.
 If the tests all pass, then the pull request will be created successfully and or the push will go through.